openebs/openebs/community/community_support_process.md

 1. **Add new tickets**: Read through the [slack threads](https://kubernetes.slack.com/messages/openebs) created during the duration of the month,  **E.g.** For the [2021 - April Community Tracker](https://github.com/orgs/openebs/projects/31) project, we'll look at posts created during the month of April, 2021.
 Add new queries as cards in the `New` section.
 For queries which already have their own GitHub issue, add the issue card into the `New` section.
 Add a link to the slack thread in the card to add context to the ticket.

 2. **Update existing tickets**: Issues which have been engaged need to move out of the `New` section.
-If the slack conversation is active and progressing, move the card to the `In progress` section.
+If the Slack conversation is active and progressing, move the card to the `In progress` section.
 If the conversation needs feedback from the user to progress, move the card to the `Waiting on user feedback` section.

 3. **Reach resolution**: Issues which reach resolution should ideally have a line or two describing how it was resolved.
 Issues may reach resolution in one of 3 ways (4 sections)...
 	- *Resolved* -- Move cards to this section when user's query has been resolved, and no code or documentation change could be recommended.